Changeling’s Guide to Discord for Screen Reader Users: Chatting

 Regardless of whether or not you can send messages, you can read the messages of a channel if you have access.
 The first thing you’ll encounter is a button that has the name of the server, and it will be collapsed by default.
 Remember, this is what you would click to adjust server settings.

 The next section has a list of channel categories and the channels within them.
-Categories present as level two headings, and the channels within those categories present as clickable elements.
+Categories present buttons, and the channels within present as links if they are text channels, or buttons if they are voice channels.
 For a smoother experience, use the quick switcher, or use Alt along with the up or down arrows to move between channels.
 If you want to see which channels have unread messages, you can move between them with Alt combined with Shift and the up or down arrows.

 A Word About NSFW Channels

 If you navigate to a channel that is called NSFW, or it has a different name but the admin has designated NSFW, you will first be asked to confirm that you are of age and are willing to view NSFW content.
 The continue button is recognized as a button by screen readers, so find and activate that, and you’re ready to go.
 You may also be asked to verify your birthday. if so, use the dropdown to enter your date of birth, then proceed to the oh so interestingly forbidden content.

 For each message, the user is displayed as a level 2 heading and a button that has their nickname, as well as the time they sent the message.
 If you activate this button, you will be dropped into a box where you can send the user a private message, or navigate away from that and you can view a person’s roles in the server and view their profile.
 Press escape to return to the channel.